 - Salt and Pepper to taste

-- While the pasta is cooking, cook the sausage over medium heat in a large frying pan.
+- While the pasta is cooking, cook the sausage over medium heat in a large pot (at least 5 Qt).
 Use a wooden spoon to break up the sausage into small bits.
 This takes about 5-10 minutes.
-Drain the fat and set the sausage aside.
+Once the sausage is cooked through, remove it to a plate or bowl and set aside.

-- Using a 3 quart saucepan (or you can use the pan you cooked the sausage in, if it’s deep enough), melt the butter over medium heat.
+- Melt the butter in the sausage pan over medium heat.
 Add the onion and cook until soft, about 2-3 minutes.
 Add the garlic and cook 1 more minute.
 Stir in the flour completely and cook for 1 minute, then add the milk.
-Stir to combine the mixture, then add the italian seasoning.
+Stir to combine the mixture, then add the italian seasoning, pepper, and dry mustard.

-- Cook over medium heat, stirring almost constantly, until the mixture thickens, about 10 minutes or so.
+- Cook over medium heat, stirring constantly, until the mixture thickens, about 10 minutes or so.
 It should be the consistency of a creamy soup.
 Stir in the cheese until melted.
-Add salt and pepper to taste.
+Add salt to taste (and more pepper, if desired).

 - Store in an airtight container for up to 3 days.
 This can be made one day ahead and reheated in the oven as well.